All Products

 Note

-In ApsaraDB for ClickHouse Enterprise Edition, regardless of whether your source table is sharded or replicated, simply create the corresponding destination table (omit the Engine parameter because the system automatically uses the SharedMergeTree table engine).
-The ApsaraDB for ClickHouse Enterprise Edition cluster handles vertical and horizontal scaling automatically.
-You do not need to manage replication or sharding implementation.
+In ApsaraDB for ClickHouse Enterprise Edition, regardless of whether your source table has shards or replicas, you only need to create a corresponding target table.
+In this table, you can omit the Engine parameter because the system will automatically use the SharedMergeTree table engine.
+The ApsaraDB for ClickHouse Enterprise Edition cluster automatically handles vertical and horizontal scaling, so you do not need to worry about the specific implementation of replication and sharding.

 Overview

-The procedure for migrating data from a self-managed ClickHouse cluster to an ApsaraDB for ClickHouse Enterprise Edition cluster is as follows.
+The process for migrating from a self-managed ClickHouse cluster to an ApsaraDB for ClickHouse Enterprise Edition cluster is as follows.

 1. Add a read-only user to the source cluster.

-2. Copy the source table schema to the destination cluster.
+2. Replicate the source table schema on the target cluster.

-4. (Optional) You can delete the IP address of the source cluster from the destination cluster.
+4. (Optional) Delete the IP address of the source cluster from the target cluster.

-5. Remove the read-only user from the source cluster.
+5. Delete the read-only user from the source cluster.

-1. Add a read-only user for table db.table.
+1. Add a read-only user to the table db.table.

 CREATE USER exporter